 change data capture tools In AWS

-There is no such tools defined in AWS which does the CDC but this configuration can be done on indivitual services that supports CDC like RDS, S3.
+There are no such tools defined in AWS which does the CDC but this configuration can be done on individual services that support CDC like RDS, and S3.

 AWS RDS change data capture

-Amazon RDS supports CDC, different daqtabase has different ways in which we can implement the CDC as illustrated above.
+Amazon RDS supports CDC, different databases have different ways in which we can implement the CDC as illustrated above.